If you are an IFAC member applicant with:

 - Must pass the Common Final Examination (CFE)

 To become a CPA, you will need to obtain 30 months of relevant practical experience.
-In addition to CPAWSB assessing your relevant experience towards the academic bridging placement as stated above, the Practical Experience Review Committee can assess your practical experience for eligibility for exemptions towards the 30-month requirement.
+In addition to CPAWSB assessing your relevant experience towards the academic bridging placement as stated above, the Practical Experience Review Committee will assess your practical experience for possible exemptions of the 30-month requirement.

 You can submit your admission application and begin the CPA PEP modules once the academic bridging assessment is completed even if your experience bridging is still being assessed.